 This project is substantially complete.
 Most of the major construction is completed.
 Several of the speed bumps particularly on the north segment of Fessenden will need to be repaired.
 However, in order to assure that the work will last it is necessary to wait until warmer and dryer weather.

-The St. Johns Truck Strategy is a package of eight sub-projects that collectively are designed with the primary purpose of eliminating or reducing the impacts of freight traffic within the St Johns neighborhood.
-The main elements of the Strategy are four improvement projects to the designated freight route around the neighborhood to encourage its use, and four traffic calming/ safety improvement projects to discourage freight use of the residential streets as cut-through routes, particularly N St. Louis / Fessenden Street.
+The St. Johns Truck Strategy is a package of eight sub-projects that are designed to address long-standing issues with cut-through freight traffic that impacts livability and safety in the St. Johns neighborhood.
+The main elements of the strategy are focused on either (1) improving the designated freight route around the neighborhood to encourage its use or (2) traffic calming and safety improvement projects to discourage freight traffic from using residential streets as cut-through routes, particularly N St Louis Avenue and Fessenden Street.

-For questions or more information about the project, please contact the project manager, Rich Newlands: firstname.lastname@example.org or (503) 823-2804 or email@example.com
+For questions or more information about the project, please contact the project manager Dan Layden at (503) 823-2804 or email@example.com

 Report and recommendation - May 2001